Steel Truss Design: Advancing Structural Integrity and Aesthetics

 Forces in Truss Members

-The axial force within truss members, whether in tension or compression, plays a critical role.
+Axial loads within truss members, whether in tension or compression, play a critical role.
 Compression members must be designed to prevent buckling, while members in tension should be slender yet strong enough to prevent failure.
 Calculating the exact forces using methods such as Finite Element Analysis helps in accurately designing each member.
 This will help determine which type of roof truss design such as queen trusses or kings should be used.

 • Tension Members: Carry axial forces that pull away from the node.